Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <br />
-Landlords and property management companies are using this ambiguity to exploit and displace vulnerable tenants across income levels.
+Landlords and property management companies are using this ambiguity to exploit and displace vulnerable tenants across income levels.<br />

 __Slumlords exist__ **because** Los Angeles Housing Department (<span style="color:yellow">LAHD</span>) enables them, directly assiting Slumlords, as in the case outlined below.